TDG-Platform/docs/AOP_Strip_Processor.md

-**OPTIONAL SETTINGS FOR ADVANCED USERS ONLY: Description of Input Parameters and Options for the "aoptask"** Advanced users may choose to modify the spectral spatial processes run in the aoptask by setting these options.
+**5.0 OPTIONAL SETTINGS FOR ADVANCED USERS ONLY: Description of Input Parameters and Options for the "aoptask"** Advanced users may choose to modify the spectral spatial processes run in the aoptask by setting these options.
 Examples are given for the options most often applied.

 * Define the Output log Directory",to save stderr and stdout information; useful for tracking down errors if the process has failed.
     * Required = true